Begonias are a much loved summer bedding plant suitable for pots, tubs & hanging baskets.

 Fibrous rooted Begonias are usually sold in a bedding pack of 6 or so plants.
 Like all begonias they are tender plants in the UK and can be planted out after the last spring frosts.
 They are grown from seed and as the name suggests their roots are fibrous.
 They live all summer long and will be killed in the autumn be the frosts.
 They flower continuously from May/June until October/November and are great value.

 Tuberous Begonias grow from a tuber.
-This is an enlarged storage organ that grows below ground.
+This is an enlarged storage organ that grows just below the surface.
 It builds up during the summer months to allow the plant to grow again the following year by using the stored energy to grow new stems & shoots from buds on their surface.
 A Potato is also a tuber.
-When you buy a tuberous Begonia you buy the dormant tubers in the winter season.
+When you buy a tuberous Begonia you buy the dormant tubers in the late winter.
 They are then ready to be grown for the summer flowering season.
 Begonias are not winter hardy so at the end of the summer the tubers are stored in a frost free place to be grown again the following year.

 Growing tuberous Begonias

-From January until late April tuberous begonias are available to buy.
+From January until April tuberous begonias are available to buy as tubers.
 They are usually in packs and include a picture of the flowers plus information about the begonia.
 You may often see the first signs of the new shoots growing from the buds.

 When you get them home you should keep them dry and frost free until you are ready to start your tubers into growth.